 Overtime Premiums vs. Overtime Pay

-In today’s workplace, especially in the manufacturing fields, many workers are paid different rates of pay for working different shifts or days outside of the normal Monday to Friday workweek.
+In today’s workplace, especially in the manufacturing fields, many workers are paid different rates of pay for working different shifts or days outside of the normal Monday through Friday workweek.
+How can you properly calculate hours of overtime pay?

-Differential pay rate- This would be any rate of pay based on a percentage of an employee’s stated rate of pay.
+Differential pay rate is any rate of pay based on a percentage of an employee’s stated rate of pay.
 For instance, an employee may receive a 10% shift differential for working the second shift and a 20% shift differential for working the third shift.
 If an employee receives double-time pay for working on a weekend or a holiday, he or she is actually receiving a 100% differential.
 Overtime pay at one-and-a-half times the employee’s rate of pay could be viewed as a 50% differential.

-Different rate of pay- In some cases an employee may actually be paid different rates of pay for different kinds of work by the same employer.
+In some cases, an employee may actually be paid different rates of pay for different kinds of work by the same employer.
 If an employee receives a differential rate of pay, he or she is actually receiving a different rate of pay based on the differential percentage.
 For instance, an employee who is paid a 10% differential and receives $11 per hour is actually being paid at the rate of $12.10 per hour.

-If employee in a single workweek works at two or more different types of work for which different non-overtime rates of pay (not less than the applicable minimum wage) have been established, his or her regular rate for that week is the weighted average of such rates.[ Suppose an employee works at the rate of $11 per hour for 28 hours, receives a 20% differential pay rate (or $13.20 per hour) for 14 hours at night, and is paid double-time (or $22 per hour) for working eight hours on Sunday -- that employee has worked a total of 50 hours.
+Suppose an employee works at the rate of $11 per hour for 28 hours, receives a 20% differential pay rate (or $13.20 per hour) for 14 hours at night, and is paid double-time (or $22 per hour) for working eight hours on Sunday—that employee has worked a total of 50 hours.

-Considering the above situation, you can now calculate the employee’s overtime pay and gross wages as follows:
+Considering the above situation, you can now calculate the employee’s overtime pay and gross wages as follows, where the employee has an hourly rate of $11/hr (not including differentials or overtime).

 - Calculate total remuneration. ($11/hr x 28 hr = $308.00; $13.20/hr x 14 hr = $184.80; $22/hr x 8 hr = $176.00; $308.00 + $184.80 + $176.00 = $668.80)